Trump Plaza Hotel and Casino

 Trump Plaza was a hotel and casino on the Boardwalk in Atlantic City, New Jersey, owned by Trump Entertainment Resorts.
-Designed by architect Alan Lapidus, it operated from May 14, 1984 until September 16, 2014.
+Designed by architect Alan Lapidus, it operated from May 14, 1984, until September 16, 2014.

 History

-The beginning
+Early years

-The Trump Organization, a company owned by real estate developer Donald Trump, began construction of the casino in June 1982.
+The Trump Organization, a company owned by Donald Trump, began construction of the casino in June 1982.
 Harrah's, the gaming unit of Holiday Inn, joined as a partner a month later.
 Trump would oversee the construction, while Harrah's would operate the property, referred to as Harrah's Boardwalk, after opening.

 The property opened as Harrah's at Trump Plaza on May 14, 1984.
 The complex contained 614 rooms, seven restaurants, a health club, a 750-seat showroom and a 60,000. sqft casino, all on a narrow 2.6 acre plot of land next to Caesars Atlantic City.
 Five months after opening, the name was changed to simply Trump Plaza, to avoid confusion with Harrah's Marina.
 Part of the reason for this is that Harrah's was commonly associated with and attracted low-rolling gamblers, but Trump had built 85 high-roller suites, which were rarely used.
 The casino performed poorly, with pre-tax profits of just $144,000 in the first half of 1985.
 The poor results exacerbated disagreements between Trump and Harrah's, leading to Trump buying out Harrah's interest in the property for $70 million in May 1986.

 In 1989, Trump paid $62 million to purchase the neighboring, unfinished Penthouse Boardwalk Hotel and Casino, including a hotel tower that had formerly been a Holiday Inn, and a nearby parking lot.
 Trump expanded the Plaza onto the Penthouse site, renaming it Trump Plaza Hotel and Casino East Tower.
 Trump also spent $63 million to purchase the bankrupt Atlantis Casino Hotel, separated from Trump Plaza by the Atlantic City Convention Hall, and rebranded it as the Trump Regency, a hotel annex to the Plaza.

 Trump Plaza hosted the WrestleMania IV and WrestleMania V events in 1988 and 1989 respectively.
 Although the World Wrestling Federation billed the events as being held at Trump Plaza, in reality Trump was only the sponsor of both events, which were held at the Atlantic City Boardwalk Hall.
 From 1985 to 1998, the hotel was also the onsite host of 19 professional boxing program events.

 The casino was the scene of a notorious baccarat session in May 1990, in which the Japanese high roller Akio Kashiwagi lost $10 million.
 The incident was later fictionalized in Martin Scorsese's film Casino.